Shire Christian School: Electives

 The school offers a wide range of electives at Stage 5 (Yrs 9 and 10) and Stage 6 (Yrs 11 and 12), including extension classes depending upon demand.
-Students are also able to participate in courses through external providers such as TAFE and language courses offered by the Open High School.
+Students are also able to participate in courses through external providers such as TAFE.
+The school offers German as an elective and provides additional language courses through the NSW School of Languages.

 HSC Results

 In 2015 the school moved nearly 200 places and ranked 65th in the State in HSC results, making it one of the highest ranking schools in the area in that year.
 In recent years many final year students have been nominated and selected for the various HSC showcase events.

 Facilities and grounds

 Location

 The school is located in the suburban area of Barden Ridge on Allies Road near Lucas Heights Public School.
 The school has a scenic bushland setting providing not only shade for students but also a bush playground for junior students.

 Facilities

 The school has an abundance of facilities on its campus.
 These include a gymnasium, tennis and basketball courts and cricket nets to cater for all types of students needs and interests.
 Woodwork and metalwork rooms exist for students, along with a textiles room, a home economics room and several music rooms with recording studio rooms and an array of musical instruments.
 Two large libraries cater to both the Primary and Secondary schools.
 A more recent addition is the Tiered Learning Centre (TLC) and refurbished science laboratories.